tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Alcohol no longer adds to fullness when the addiction system is enabled
         - Zyme no longer removes 10HP if the addiction system is enabled.
 - Miscellaneous Changes:
+    - The Paris Metro Police have been changed to using pistols only (from Assault Shotguns and Assault Rifles), to ensure more 10mm ammo is available in the late game, as well as to reinforce their status as the puppet regime under MJ12.
     - Added a number of new HUD themes, including themes styled around Splinter Cell, NSF, Human Revolution and more.
 Most themes are based on ones created by GEPGUN, with some modifications.
     - Added several new high-quality sounds in cases where interactions didn't have sounds, or used the same sounds for multiple interactions.
         - Added equip/unequip sounds for the Lockpick, Nanokey and Multitool, which were previously silent.